takeshape/penny/README.md

 ### Other environment variables

 1. Copy the `.env.local-example` file to `.env.local` and follow the instructions.
+2. Copy the `.env.text-example` file, overwriting the `.env.text` file, and follow the instructions.
-2. Copy the `.env-example` file, overwriting the `.env` file, and follow the instructions.
+3. Copy the `.env-example` file, overwriting the `.env` file, and follow the instructions.

 ## Type generation